 If you’re looking to save money, it’s better to buy a quality used flute instead of an ultra-cheap new flute.

-What is the Best Brand of Flute?
+What is the Best Brand of Beginner Flute?

 There are a number of good brands of flutes.
 By far the most common good quality brands of student flutes are Yamaha and Gemeinhardt.
 While you will see other brands, the majority of beginner flutes are one of these two.
 If you are considering another brand of flute, make sure that reputable music stores are selling it or check with a music professional.

-Which Is the Best Flute for Beginners?
+Which Is the Best Beginner Flute?

 There are two models of student flutes that are considered the standards: